-It’s April 23rd and it’s St. George’s Day – our National Day – we all hope you all have a great day and celebrate in whichever way you see fit.
+It’s April 23rd and it’s St. George’s Day – our National Day – we all hope you all have a great day and celebrate in whichever way you see fit – hopefully with Wigan Athletic gaining three points from our game in the North East.
 Should it be a bank holiday? should it be celebrated more?
 I think it should.

 St. George’s Day is on our calendars, it is recognised as a Patron Saint Day and it is wanted as a Bank Holiday by millions of us.
 But today when we go out, except for the mention in the national rags, it is unlikely that a pub near you will make any particular effort to make a night out of it and will leave us to our own devices.